dsal3389/what/README.md

 # what
-understand what happened with your command, what was the issue and how to solve it with the help of Chat GPT.
+... happend to my last command?

+copy the terminal output, sends it to chat gpt to diagnose and prints the answer to the screen